RecordsKeeper/multichain/docs/source/transaction.rst

 Library to work with RecordsKeeper transactions.

 You can send transaction, create raw transaction, sign raw transaction, send raw transaction, send signed transaction, retrieve transaction information and calculate transaction's fees by using transaction class.
-You just have to pass parameters to invoke the pre-defined functions.
+You just have to pass the required parameters to invoke the pre-defined functions.

 Libraries
 ---------